PrismarineJS/mineflayer/docs/api.md

 #### bot.clickWindow(slot, mouseButton, mode)

 This function returns a `Promise`, with `void` as its argument upon completion.

+The only valid mode option at the moment is 0.
+Shift clicking or mouse draging is not implemented.

 Click on the current window.
 See details at https://wiki.vg/Protocol#Click_Window

+Prefer using bot.simpleClick.*

 #### bot.putSelectedItemRange(start, end, window, slot)